DanteLore/dantelore/content/posts/kafkas-beer-festival.md

 ---

-In [part 1 of this series](http://logicalgenetics.com/data-engineering-in-real-time/), I explained the age-old problem of converting events (stuff that happens, y'know) into models (details about things; databases).&nbsp; In this post I'm going to get down and dirty, showing some awesome features of Apache Kafka which make this unbelievably simple.
+In <a href="http://logicalgenetics.com/data-engineering-in-real-time/">part 1 of this series</a>, I explained the age-old problem of converting events (stuff that happens, y'know) into models (details about things; databases).&nbsp; In this post I'm going to get down and dirty, showing some awesome features of Apache Kafka which make this unbelievably simple.

 <img src="http://logicalgenetics.com/wp-content/uploads/2018/11/Kafka-Beer-with-Border.jpg"/>

-You can find all the code, details of the data and install instructions on my [this kaggle](https://www.kaggle.com/nickhould/craft-cans#beers.csv).
+You can find all the code, details of the data and install instructions on my <a href="https://www.kaggle.com/nickhould/craft-cans#beers.csv">this kaggle</a>.

 ### The Plan